 At North Cobb Christian School, we have a number of students that excel in overall academic achievement and are recognized through one or more of the following honor societies:

-National Honor Society - Sponsor: Mrs. Nichole Williams
+National Honor Society - Sponsor: Mrs. Yannick Post

-To be invited to apply for the highest echelon of honor societies at North Cobb Christian School, National Honor Society, students must meet the basic requirement of a 3.5 GPA and maintain it throughout the school year and have no more than five unexcused tardies and/or absences in any class.
+To be invited to apply for the highest echelon of honor societies at North Cobb Christian School, National Honor Society, students must meet the basic requirement of a 3.5 GPA and maintain it throughout the school year and have no excessive absences or tardies in any class.
 To be inducted, applicants must be accepted by a faculty board based upon their excellence in the four pillars of scholarship, service, leadership, and character as indicated on their application.

-National Junior Honor Society - Sponsor: Mrs. Carol Coleman
+National Junior Honor Society - Sponsor: Mrs. Holly Romeo

-To be invited to apply to the National Junior Honor Society, students must meet the basic requirements of a 3.3 GPA and maintain it throughout the school year and have no more than five unexcused tardies and/or absences in any class.
+To be invited to apply to the National Junior Honor Society, students must meet the basic requirements of a 3.3 GPA and maintain it throughout the school year and have no excessive absences or tardies in any class.
 To be inducted, applicants must be accepted by a faculty board based upon their excellence in the four pillars of scholarship, service, leadership, and character as indicated on their application.
 Students who are a part of the National Junior Honor Society in middle school are invited into the National Beta Club their freshman year of high school.

 National BETA Club – Sponsor: Mr. Aaron Williams

-To be a member of the National Beta Club, students must meet the basic requirements of at least a 3.2 GPA, maintain that GPA throughout the school year and have no more than five unexcused tardies and/or absences in any class.
+To be a member of the National Beta Club, students must meet the basic requirements of at least a 3.2 GPA, maintain that GPA throughout the school year and have no excessive absences or tardies in any class.
 Invitations are extended to freshmen who were members of the National Junior Honor Society or to sophomores, juniors, and seniors who meet the basic requirements.

 National Art Honor Society - Sponsor: Mr. Nate Rupp